-The digital satellite receiver's remote can be programmed to control most brands of remote controllable TVs.
-The remote is programmed to control most RCA, GE and ProScan TVs.
+The DIRECTV System's remote can be programmed to control most brands of remote controllable TVs.
+The remote is programmed to control most RCA, GE and PROSCAN TVs.
 The remote needs to be programmed to control other manufacturers' brands.

-Testing the Remote control
+Testing the Remote Control

-To determine whether the universal remote control needs to be programmed, turn on the TV, point the remote at the TV, and press the TV button.
-Then press ON•OFF or CH ^ (channel up) or CH v (channel down) to see if the TV responds to the remote commands.
+To determine whether the universal remote control needs to be programmed, turn a device on, such as a VCR, point the remote at the VCR, and press the VCR button.
+Then press POWER or CH ^ (channel up) or CH v (channel down) to see if the VCR responds to the remote commands.
 If not, the remote needs to be programmed.